**** updated on 27th May 2020 ****

 For this, we’ll need to use the ‘Split’ tool, which looks like this:

 All we need to do is drag the scrubber to the right place, click the scissor icon to split the video in two, then select the first part of the clip and slow it down, like so:

 And here’s the result, made with just a few clicks in Clipchamp:

 To selectively speed up or slow down other snippets of a clip, just go through the same few steps as described above.

-Once you’re done with making edits, click ‘Export Video’ in the top right of the Create screen and download your new video incl. all added effects and adjustments:
+Once you're done making edits, click 'Export’ in the top right of the Create screen and download your new video incl. all added effects and adjustments:

-Aaaand that’s how easy it is to add playback speed effects to a video online 🙂
+And that's how easy it is to add playback speed effects to a video online :-)